-There are nevertheless some important particularities linked to this logic:
+However, there is an important particularity linked to this logic:

-The frame's last-line state evaluation takes place when C0=0 but it occurs after processing the C0=R1 evaluation when R1=0.
+The frame's last-line state evaluation, which occurs when C0=0, occurs after processing the C0=R1 evaluation when R1=0.
 The last line status determines whether VMA' will be assigned with VMA (false status) or R12/R13 (true status).
-This processing priority prevents the offset from changing at the start of the last line of the frame.
-When the new frame starts, if R1 is still 0, the evaluation C0=R1 takes place while the last line state is still true (since it changes after the processing of R1).
+This processing priority prevents the offset from changing at the beginning of the last line of the frame.
+When the new frame starts, if R1 is still 0, the evaluation C0=R1 takes place while the last-line state is still true.
 VMA' then becomes equal to R12/R13, then the last line state is evaluated.

-The VMA'=VMA or R12/R13 assignment (depending on status) therefore takes place before VMA=VMA' assignment on position C0=0.
+VMA'=VMA or R12/R13 assignment (depending on status) takes place before VMA=VMA' assignment on position C0=0.

-If R12 and/or R13 are modified after C0=0 of the last line of a frame when R1=0, they will be considered on the new frame...
-But not completely.
+If R12 and/or R13 are modified after C0=0 of the last line of a frame when R1=0, they will be considered on the new frame.